Managing COVID-19 Credit Risk

 Lenders have a central role to play in supporting the economy during this crisis, and in facilitating a rapid and sustained recovery afterwards.
 Given these new realities, banks and other lending institutions have the burden of knowing which businesses they need to support (either through government programs or additional lending off their own balance sheet) and where to responsibly cut their losses to protect themselves and their stakeholders.
 It is undoubtedly a fine balancing act and making the right decisions will not be easy.
 Regulators in turn need to guide lenders through these uncertain times where their role in capital intermediation has been more important than ever particularly because the COVID-19 demand / supply shock was exogenous and not itself the consequence of inherent economic or sectoral weaknesses.

-OakNorth is helping lenders navigate this crisis through its portfolio diagnostics, credit analysis, and monitoring modules.
+OakNorth is helping lenders navigate this crisis through its Credit Intelligence Suite.
 Given the break in historic correlations that this crisis has precipitated, OakNorth has developed a data-backed quantitative framework where we apply sector-specific COVID-19 scenarios on a lender’s loan book, borrower by borrower, to get a granular view into their portfolio, providing actionable insights at the individual borrower level.

 OakNorth’s Approach to COVID-19 Scenarios

 OakNorth COVID-19 scenarios are based on three key stages in the lifecycle – “shock”, “re-boot” and “the new normal”.
 While there is a lot of focus currently on the near-term liquidity challenges from the sudden demand and supply shocks due to the lockdowns and social distancing measures (covered under Stage 1), there has been limited discourse on how the recovery will unfold (Stage 2) and what the “new normal” will look like (Stage 3).